 Americans rely on a food supply that is abundant, affordable and safer.
 These are guarantees provided by an efficient network of more than 2 million farms, and where 97 percent of these farms which are operated by families.

 Protecting America’s farmland from mosquito-borne disease is crucial to ensuring the continuity of the food chain.
 Mosquitoes are more than a nuisance on the farm; they are a threat to the very health and livelihood of it.

 Not only do mosquitoes carry dangerous diseases, but they also don’t discriminate.
 Mosquitos don’t care if you’re a cow, horse, goat, human or any other warm-blooded creature that exhales carbon dioxide.
 Everyone is a potential target on what are traditionally fertile grounds for these pesky creatures.

 THE IMPORTANCE OF FARM MOSQUITO CONTROL

 Mosquito-borne disease is a huge threat to livestock across the country.
-Agriculture operations rely on clean and healthy animals to be able to provide the safe and delicious food that Americans count on day in and day out.
+Agriculture operations rely on clean and healthy animals to be able to provide the safer and delicious food that Americans count on day in and day out.